bguillard/CNNs-on-FPSPs/6 - Scamp5 Demos/3 - Loop Unrolling Speedup/readme.md

 ## First step: unrolling the loop

-Here we can take advantage of two things:
+In our case, we can take advantage of two things:
  * the fact we know in advance (at compilation time), the number of iterations needed in each loop.
-This is because our vectors are of fixed size.
+This is because our vectors are all of fixed size.
  * the fact that we do not use all the 512KB available for storing the program and constant data.

 Based on these two points, we propose to unroll the loop before compilation.
 Using a python script, we generate C++ code that corresponds to the linear program equivalent to the loop presented above.